Hyungbo/2021-09-snu-dgist-gist/index.md

   Seong-Ho Kwon (seongho@gist.ac.kr, GIST)
   Evaluation of the graph rigidity from local sensings

+- 13:00-13:20
+  Donggil Lee (dglee@cdsl.kr, SNU)
+  Decentralized design of distributed controller for cooperative stabilization of LTI systems

+- 13:20-14:00
+  Feedbacks and Discussions (for any presentation today)

 -----

 - Anytime in the afternoon (Video-On-Demand presentation of 45 minutes)